Reading Fire Department: History

-The Reading Fire Department was formed on March 17, 1773 as a volunteer fire department known as the Rainbow Volunteer Fire Company.
+The Reading Fire Department was formed on March 17, 1773, as a volunteer fire department known as the Rainbow Volunteer Fire Company.
 By 1914 the department had grown to include 14 separate volunteer companies.
 Today, the department operates out of 7 fire stations, including 1 EMS Station.

 Beginning in April 2011 Engines 13 and 14 were disbanded due to budget cuts.
-Starting June 30, 2015 the city will also be disbanding its non-emergency transport division which had been available to assist in transporting those confined to a wheeled chair.
+Starting June 30, 2015 the city will also be disbanding its non-emergency transport division for wheelchair users.

 As of January 1, 2016, the department is now a fully career department.

 As of February 12, 2020 the volunteer SCUBA team has been disbanded.

 Stations and apparatus

 As of July 2025, below is a complete list of the stations and apparatus.
 Staffing is only two (2) firefighters per apparatus.